Programs & Initiatives

 Care Management provides registered nurse care managers who help clients navigate the medical system in a way that will ensure they receive quality medical care as well as other needed services.

-The Medical Home Initiative helps ensure Medicaid recipients have a primary care medical provider to oversee all their medical needs.
+The Medical Home Concept helps ensure Medicaid recipients have a dedicated primary care medical provider to oversee all their medical needs.
 These providers use medical best practices to ensure recipients receive quality, cost effective medical care.

 The Chronic Disease Management Initiatives include Asthma, Diabetes, Chronic Obstructive Pulmonary Disease (COPD), Congestive Heart Failure, and Ischemic Vascular Disease (IVD).
 Care of these diseases by medical providers is based on medical best practices and improves patient outcomes.